Skip to main content

 HAProxy load balancing configuration

-Next, let's configure HAProxy for layer 4 tcp load balancing.
+Next, you'll configure HAProxy for layer 4 TCP load balancing.
 This will be identical for both servers.
+Start by installing haproxy:

 apt-get install haproxy